- Publications and resources

-Learn about the new rules for commercial pilots - in effect since 1 September 2014.
+Learn about the rules for commercial pilots in effect since 1 September 2014.
 The full rules are contained in Part 61 of the Civil Aviation Safety Regulations.

-This information sheet includes details about an exemption, CASA EX97/16, which came into effect on 1 July 2016.
+This information sheet includes details about CASA EX99/18 which came into effect on 1 September 2018.
 It provides an alternative to aircraft class rating and pilot type rating biennial flight reviews, with an aircraft category and multi-engine aircraft requirement.

 - Who needs to know about the new rules for commercial pilots?

 - Pilots who want to gain a commercial pilot licence.